digitaltwin-run/dock2tauri/README.md

 ```

 ### Fedora Bundle Generation
-Tauri CLI v1.6.6 on Fedora may not generate bundles despite successful builds.
+On some Fedora systems, the Tauri CLI may not generate bundles despite successful builds.
 Use the manual packaging script as a workaround.

 ## 🔧 Technical Details

 ### Tauri Configuration
-All launchers generate valid Tauri v1 configuration with:
+All launchers generate valid Tauri v2 configuration with:
 - Proper JSON schema validation
 - Dynamic port and identifier configuration
 - Bundle targets for AppImage, .deb, .rpm